 Body & self-translation ‘into’ place – Elemental infrastructures and materials that shape our surroundings & sense of place.

-In the video poem, moments of spoken narrative and poetry written and spoken (in Chinese and English) intersect with fragments of sonic and visual reflection as nature steps forward to be heard and seen.
+In the video poem, moments of spoken narrative and poetry written and spoken (in Chinese and English) intersect with fragments of sonic and visual reflection as the flora and fauna of the environment steps forward to be heard and seen.

 Ouyang begins.